 This chapter shall apply to all properties designated as historic resources as shown on the City's zoning map and properties listed on the National Register.
+Specific sections apply as noted in subsections 25.020(B) and (C) below.

 B. HIERARCHY OF REGULATION